 - If the level is above the Min mark and below the dipstick's Max mark, you are done.
 If it is below, add more fluid.
 If it is above the Max mark, you need to remove the extra fluid or risk injuring the automatic transmission.

 Recommended Mazda Transmission Fluid

-The most common transmission fluids used in Mazda is Mazda MV ATF.
+The most common transmission fluid used in Mazda is Mazda MV ATF.
 A few alternative transmission fluids that are compatible with Mazda MV ATF are:

 - AMSOIL Synthetic ATF